sjotwani94/string-calculator-with-TDD/README.md

 # String Calculator with TDD
 This Basic Web Application consists of a String Calculator developed using Test Driven Development (TDD).
 It is built using React.js with TypeScript, Bootstrap and Tests are written using Jest.
 The application tries to cover all the scenarios mentioned inside this: https://osherove.com/tdd-kata-1/

+Please find the live link to this project here: https://lovely-stardust-ec481b.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts